N-Angleton/Etchify/README.md

   }
 }
 ```
 The above function is the initial image processing.
-It proceeds by rows and columns, instead of the raw pixel index, in order to make its operation more inutuitive.
+It proceeds by rows and columns, instead of the raw pixel index, in order to make its operation more intuitive.
 It creates a *Pixel* instance for every pixel in the source image, which is saved in an object called *Pixels*.
 Each *Pixel* has its colors and luminance saved, and if outline is selected, the color differences and inverse-squared-distances (referred to as weight) of its preceding neighbors are saved as well.
 As a minor optimization, since the neighbor relationship is mutual, the static *Pixel* method```javascript addColorDifference()``` adds the combination of color differences and weights to both *Pixel* instances.

 The creation of the the *Pixels* object, as well as its composite *Pixel* instances, was to allow for more rapid reprocessing.
 In essence, this information is stable, even when the majority of the settings are adjusted.
 Currently, redrawing the image causes complete reprocessing, which is one of the issues discussed below in [Future Considerations](#future-considerations).